 Marsing is a very small city located in the state of Idaho.
 With a population of 1,256 people and just one neighborhood, Marsing is the 87th largest community in Idaho.

-When you are in Marsing, you'll notice that it is more blue-collar than most other communities in America.
-55.92% of Marsing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Marsing is a blue-collar town, with 55.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marsing is a city of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Marsing who work in farm management occupations (33.01%), office and administrative support (8.74%), and management occupations (6.21%).

 In addition, many people in Marsing have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-The population of Marsing has a very low overall level of education: only 6.26% of people over 25 hold a 4-year college degree or higher.
+The citizens of Marsing have a very low rate of college education: just 6.26% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Marsing in 2022 was $22,392, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $89,568 for a family of four.
 However, Marsing contains both very wealthy and poor people as well.